Songbirds Guitar Museum: 2018–2020

 The for profit museum closed during the summer of 2020.
-It was called "a victim of the pandemic" and a documentary about the museum's closing.
+It was called "a victim of the pandemic" according to a documentary about the museum's closing.
 The documentary was created by Dagan Becket and it won an Emmy Award in March 2022.

 Songbirds Guitar & Pop Culture Museum

 The museum was reopened in 2021 as a non-profit led by Executive Director Reed Caldwell.
 The Songbirds museum is now a music venue and museum which displays about 550 guitars.
 The museum was rebranded as the Songbirds Guitar & Pop Culture Museum.
+On their website, they state that the Station Street location will close December 23, 2023, and they plan to open at 212 Main Street, Chattanooga in later March or early April 2024.